Director:

 Whilst represented by Independent Talent agency in London, she began a successful career in television, most notably as series regular Maxine Price in Casualty (1992).
 Short films and features followed through her work with director Sandra Goldbacher in Seventeen (with Rachel Weisz, 1996), Piccadilly Circus by Night and The Governess (with Minnie Driver, 1997).

-Notable theatre work includes The Good Hope alongside Frances de la Tour at The Royal National Theatre and UK tour, (2002); David Mamet’s Oleanna (Norwich Playhouse) and The Woods (The Finborough Theatre); Educating Rita (Norwich Playhouse) and Terms of Abuse (Hampstead Theatre).
+Notable theatre work includes The Good Hope (adapted by Lee Hall) alongside Frances de la Tour at The Royal National Theatre and UK tour, (2002); David Mamet’s Oleanna (Norwich Playhouse) and The Woods (The Finborough Theatre); Educating Rita (Norwich Playhouse) and Terms of Abuse (Hampstead Theatre).

 She performed the title role in Death & the Maiden by Ariel Dorfman (Sept 2019).
 Directed by Margaret Connell and produced by Siobhan Noble.